Artists | Issues | CD Reviews | Interviews | Concert Reviews | DVD/Video Reviews | Book Reviews | Who We Are | Staff

 Supreme Mentor Level Sponsorship is now $95 per year.
 It includes the same things as the basic level, but instead of one banner ad you get six.
 You can split them anyway you like between the three slots of the site or put them all in the same slot - it's up to you.

-Supreme Level Sponsorship is now $175 per year.
-This includes everything in the Mentor Level but instead of you needing to log in to post your press releases and gig dates, you just email them to us and we'll post them for you - within a week.
-Also, we waive the "physical only" requirement for review copies for Supreme Level Sponsors for up to ten releases per issue (60 per year) essentially making those expedited reviews.
+Supreme Level Sponsorship is now $375 per year.
+This includes six banner ad rotation slots and we'll post your press releases and event dates, you just email them to us and we'll post them for you - within a week (up to six per week) Please note, press releases will be published without hyperlinks and must be sent specifically marked for publication. .
+Also, we waive the "physical only" requirement for review copies for Supreme Level Sponsors for up to eight releases per issue (32 per year) essentially making those expedited reviews.
+We also offer a six month version for $275 (obviously that allows a max of 16 expedited reviews instead of 32) and $175 for one issue (two months).

 Please note that you need to provide your own banners - jpg format ($10 additional charge for using a gif) 120-180 width by 120-640 height.
 If you don't have a banner ask us about designing one for you.
 The service is available for an additional charge.